STI Engine Build Cost: A Realistic Budget Guide

 Understanding these common build types helps you communicate more effectively with your chosen shop and ensures you're investing in parts that work together harmoniously.
 From strengthening the engine's core for daily driving to assembling a purpose-built motor for competition, each stage represents a significant step in performance and investment.
 Let's look at some of the most common approaches to building an STI engine, from mild street setups to all-out custom powerhouses.

-Stage 1: The Street Build
+Stage 1: The Perfect Daily Driver Build

 If you’re looking to add a significant and reliable power bump to your daily driven STI, the Stage 1 Street Build is your ideal starting point.
 This build focuses on strengthening the engine's core to handle more power than stock, without sacrificing drivability.
 Typically, this involves upgrading to forged pistons and rods, along with ARP head studs and quality bearings.
 The goal is to create a robust foundation that can support a larger turbo and a more aggressive tune down the line.
 Expect costs to range from $6,000 to $8,000, making it a popular choice for enthusiasts who want more performance for spirited street driving.
 It’s the perfect way to get a taste of what your STI is truly capable of.